jeffboody/libvkk/vg/readme.md

 geometry is immutable once created however their attributes are defined at runtime when the primitives are drawn.

-The following sections briefly describe the process to build and render vector graphics primitives.
+The following sections describe the process to build and render vector graphics primitives.

 Line Builder
 ------------